vominht/BOT-DDoS-TELEGRAM-V2/README.md

 - `method` - Manage methods.
 [Admin Only]
 - `listban` - View all banned users.
 [Admin Only]

+### Note: if you want to use script instead of api to perform attack, use file main (more attack options).py
+And please configure as follows
+- `Line 82:` configure command to run script
+- `Line 318,319:` attack option with script or api

 ## Credit: Telegram @daviinci_b